mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/gcp/index.md

 ---
 layout: layout.pug
-excerpt: Guide for DC/OS on GCP using an Universal Installer
+excerpt: Guide for DC/OS on GCP using the Universal Installer
-title: DC/OS on GCP using an Universal Installer
+title: DC/OS on GCP using the Universal Installer
 navigationTitle: GCP
 menuWeight: 0
 ---

-<p class="message--warning"><strong>DISCLAIMER: </strong>This installation
-method is officially supported by Mesosphere and is used for fast demos and proofs of concept.
-The use cases for production in use are being evaluated.
-Upgrades are supported using this installation method.</p>
+This installation method is officially supported by Mesosphere.
+Upgrades are supported using this installation method.

-If you’re new to Terraform and/or want to deploy DC/OS on GCP quickly and effortlessly - please follow this guide.
-We’ll walk you through step-by-step on how to:
+If you are new to Terraform and/or want to deploy DC/OS on GCP quickly and effortlessly, use the following instructions:

 1) Create an Open Source DC/OS Cluster on GCP
 2) Scale the cluster to a larger number of nodes